 I used to spend time as a child thinking about whether others would like me, but now I know there are probably plenty of people who generally don’t pay attention to us.

-They’re also probably too concerned about what other people will think of them, but it doesn’t stop us worrying on some level whether they’ll like us.
-For those who notice and judge, they’re probably not the people you would want to be friends with anyway.
+They’re probably too concerned about what other people will think of them, but it doesn’t stop us worrying on some level whether they will like us.
+Those who notice, and judge are probably not the people we would want to be friends with anyway.

-There were times when having Cerebral Palsy did make me think that I wasn’t good enough.
-Subconsciously I must have been honing-in on negativity, whilst perceiving people in the same way.
-I had little confidence, low self-esteem and no emotional support.
+There were times when having cerebral palsy did make me think that I wasn’t good enough.
+Subconsciously I must have been homing in on negativity, whilst perceiving people in the same way.
+I had no emotional support, little confidence and low self-esteem.

-But when we accept ourselves we will begin to perceive others more positively.
-That when we’re more accepting of ourselves, any negative thoughts about how others perceive us simply won’t exist.
+But when we accept ourselves, we will begin to perceive others more positively.
+Also, when we’re more accepting of ourselves, any negative thoughts about how others perceive us won’t exist.